-In the Early Years Department, the statutory framework for the Early Years Foundation Stage sets standards for learning, development and care for children from 0-5, thereby assisting their personal, social and emotional development and understanding of the world.
+In the Early Years Foundation Stage, the statutory framework sets standards for learning, development and care for children from 0-5, thereby assisting their personal, social and emotional development and understanding of the world.

 Risk Assessments

 The DSL is responsible for carrying out regular risk assessments to assess the risks of pupils being drawn into terrorism, including support for extremist ideas which are part of terrorist ideology.
 The DSL will also use regular risk assessments to demonstrate his / her understanding of the risks and how to identify pupils who may be at risk of radicalisation.